-As of December 31 Equity for the purpose of the solvency capital requirement 2017 2016 dited and NIS in millions unre eviewed Equity for the purpose of the minimum capital requirement 6,514 6,009 Minimum capital requirement (MCR) 1,692 1,655
+As of Dec ember 31 Equity for the purpose of the solvency capital requirement 2018 2017 Unaudited and NIS in millions Audited unreviewed Equity for the purpose of the minimum capital requirement 6,438 6,514 Minimum capital requirement (MCR) 1,620 1,692

-- 1) The capital requirement applies to Clal Insurance, including the consolidation of Clal Credit Insurance. - 2) In accordance with the provisions during the distribution period, the solvency capital requirement as of December 31, 2017 and 2016 amounts to 65% and 60%, respectively, of the solvency capital requirement which is calculated in accordance with the adjustment of the stock scenario. - 3) Subsequent to the reporting date, and until the publication date of the solvency ratio report, recognized Tier 2 capital decreased in the amount of approximately NIS 24 million, which resulted in an immaterial decrease in the solvency ratio.
+1) The capital requirement applies to Clal Insurance, including the consolidation of Clal Credit Insurance.

+2) In accordance with the provisions during the distribution period, the solvency capital requirement as of December 31, 2018 and 2017 amounts to 70% and 65%, respectively, of the solvency capital requirement which is calculated in accordance with the adjustment of the stock scenario.

+3) Subsequent to the reporting date, and until the publication date of the solvency ratio report, recognized Tier 2 capital decreased in the amount of approximately NIS 23 million.
+See also section B below.